getbouncer/apidocs/card_verify_android_integration.md

     if (CardVerify.isVerifyResult(requestCode)) {
         CardVerify.onResult(resultCode, data, new CardVerifyResult() {
+            @Override
-            @Override public void userCanceled() {
+            public void userCanceled() {
-                // The user pressed on the back button without passing the challenge }
+                Log.d(TAG, "The user pressed the back button");

-            @Override public void verifiedCard(@NonNull CreditCard scannedCard) {
-                // The user scanned a card that has the last4 that matches the last4 that you
-		// passed in and it passed our integrity checks, let the transaction proceed

-		// pass the `fraudCheckToken` returned by CardVerify to the server to double check the
-		// transaction using a server-to-server call to Bouncer's API server String fraudCheckToken = scannedCard.fraudCheckToken
             }

+            @Override
-            @Override public void verifiedDifferentCard(@NonNull CreditCard scannedCard) {
+            public void userScannedSameCard(@NonNull CreditCard scannedCard, @NonNull String encryptedPayload) {
-                // The user scanned a card and it passed our integrity checks, but the last4 didn't match.
+                // The user scanned the card and the scanned card details are in the `scannedCard` variable.
-                // The most common option is to use the card details passed back via `scannedCard` to let
-                // the user add the new card and pay for the transaction using it.

-                // IMPORTANT: make sure that the user doesn't change the card number when they add the
-                // new card.
-If they change the card number after the scan, it will invalidate the
+		// The user scanned the same card that you passed into the challenge, use the encryptedPayload
-                // `fraudCheckToken`

-                // pass the `fraudCheckToken` returned by CardVerify to the server to double check the
-                // transaction using a server-to-server call to Bouncer's API server String fraudCheckToken = scannedCard.fraudCheckToken
+		// in a server-to-server call to check if the card is genuine.
             }

+            @Override
-            @Override public void failedVerification(@NonNull CreditCard scannedCard) {
+            public void userScannedDifferentCard(@NonNull CreditCard scannedCard, @NonNull String encryptedPayload) {
-                // the user scanned a card (details are in the `scannedCard` object) but it failed our
+                // The user scanned the card and the scanned card details are in the `scannedCard` variable.
+		// The user scanned a different card that you passed into the challenge, use the encryptedPayload
+		// in a server-to-server call to check if the card is genuine.
+            }

+            @Override
+            public void error(@NonNull CreditCard scannedCard) {
+                // An error occurred when generating the encrypted payload but the scan succeeded.
+You can see the scanned
+		// card details in the `scannedCard` variable but we are unable to run the verification checks on this card.
-                // integrity check.
+		//
-                // The most common option is to ask they to try scanning again or to try a different card
-                // but this is likely to be a fraudster }
+		// This should be rare.
+            }

+            @Override
-            @Override public void fatalError() {
+            public void fatalError() {
+		// An unexpected error occurred and we were unable to scan the card.
+		//
-                // There was an unexpected error, this should be rare
+		// This should be rare.
-                // The most common option is to handle this like the user pressed the "back" button }
+            }
         });
     }